Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 25 Desember 2025 01.41.02 UTC
+- WIB: Kamis, 25 Desember 2025 02.23.54 UTC
-- WITA: Kamis, 25 Desember 2025 02.41.02 UTC
+- WITA: Kamis, 25 Desember 2025 03.23.54 UTC
-- WIT: Kamis, 25 Desember 2025 03.41.02 UTC
+- WIT: Kamis, 25 Desember 2025 04.23.54 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: friendship
+Kategori: success